rinoreji/digital-pet/README.md

-# DigitalPetApp

-This project is a fun experiment created with the help of GitHub Copilot!
-I had a great time collaborating with Copilot to build a digital pet for Windows.

-DigitalPetApp is a lightweight, fast-starting C# WPF desktop application that brings a digital pet (inspired by Microsoft Agent Rover) to your Windows desktop.
-The pet lives in a small window, can be animated, and is designed for easy extensibility—making it a fun base for future features like sound, tricks, and more.
+## 🔖 Tagline
+**Reimagining Rover — a nostalgic nod to Microsoft Agent, powered by GitHub Copilot.**

+---

+## 📘 Project Introduction
+Welcome to a modern recreation of **Microsoft Agent Rover**, the iconic animated assistant from the early Windows era.
+This project is a fun and experimental tribute, built with the help of **GitHub Copilot**, combining retro charm with modern development tools.

+---

+## 🐶 Short Description
+A playful recreation of Microsoft Agent Rover — built with the help of GitHub Copilot to bring nostalgic charm to life.

+---

-## Features
+## ✨ Features
 - Lightweight and fast startup
 - Animated digital pet (dog/rover)
 - Clickable pet with fun animations
 - Notification and reminder support
 - Extensible architecture for adding new features (animations, sounds, tricks)

-## Screenshots
+## 🖼️ Screenshots
 <!-- Add screenshots here if available -->

-## Getting Started
+## 🚀 Getting Started
 1. **Clone the repository:**
 	```
 	git clone https://github.com/rinoreji/digital-pet.git